BaderLab/Chan-Covid19/README.md

 Aknowledgements to: Ruth Isserlin, Shirley Hui, Maria Abou Chakra, Zoe Clarke.

-README
- * The final code and reports are located at: https://github.com/BaderLab/Chan-Covid19/tree/monthly_report_final_code

 ## method
 * The number of mutations between probes and viral sequences was tracked by analyzing SARS-CoV-2 genomes from NCBI and GISAID databases.
 Genomes from GISAID and NCBI were downloaded each month between April 2020 and March 2021.
 Sequences were selected based on the following criteria: complete, high coverage, excluding low coverage and from humans.
 Sequences of lower quality were excluded from analysis including sequences with >550 Ns, >10 gaps and a length >30kb.
 Analysis was performed using shell-scripting and R.